Get all the latest data for Tyrol

 How much are property prices expected to increase in Tyrol in 2026?

-As of early 2026, property prices in Tyrol are expected to increase by around 3.5% over the full calendar year, continuing the moderate recovery that began in late 2025.
+As of 2026, property prices in Tyrol are expected to increase by about 4.5% during the year, with apartments in strong areas likely to do better than large detached houses.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Tyrol.